CARecSys/CAPRI/README.md

 Contribution to the project can be done through various approaches:

-#### Adding a new dataset
+### Adding a new dataset

 All datasets can be found in **./Data/** directory.
 In order to add a new dataset, you should:
 - Modify the **config.py** file and add a record to the datasets dictionary.
-The key of the item should be dataset name (CapitalCase) and the value is an array of strings containing the dataset scopes (all CapitalCase).
+The key of the item should be the dataset's name (CapitalCase) and the value is an array of strings containing the dataset scopes (all CapitalCase).
 For instance

 ```python
 "DatasetName":  ["Scope1", "Scope2", "Scope3"]
 ```

 - Add a folder to the **./Data/** directory with the exact same name selected in the previous step.
-This way, your configs are attached to the dataset folder.
+This way, your configs are attached to the dataset.
 In the created folder, add files of the dataset (preferably camelCase, e.g. socialRelations).
 Note that for each of these files, a variable with the exact same name will be automatically generated and fed to the models section.
 You can find a sample for the dataset sturcture here:

 ```bash
 + Data/